TSP G Fund

 See all TSP funds

-The TSP G Fund allows investors to earn interest rates similar to those of long-term U.S. Treasury Bonds, but without any risk of loss of principal.
+The TSP G Fund (Government Securities Investment Fund) allows investors to earn interest rates similar to those of long-term U.S. Treasury Bonds, but without any risk of loss of principal.
 Payment of principal and interest is guaranteed by the U.S. Government, and the G Fund doesn't have any credit or default risk.

 The interest paid by the G Fund is set (and is recalculated every month) to the average rate of return of U.S. Treasury securities with 4 or more years to maturity.
-In the very long run, this has worked out to be a good deal: the G Fund has earned a compound annualized return of 4.2% since August 1990.
-With practically zero volatility.
-If you look back further to the 1980s when interest rates were higher, the G Fund return was almost 9 percent, risk free.
-The chart below shows the historical performance of the TSP G Fund, and is updated every business day with the latest TSP G Fund price:
+In the long run, this has worked out to be a good deal: the G Fund has earned a compound annualized return of 4.7% since it was launched in 1987, with practically zero volatility.
+In the 1980s when interest rates were higher, the G Fund return was almost 9 percent, risk free.
+The chart below shows the historical performance of the TSP G Fund, and is updated every business day with the latest G Fund price.
+A $1,000 investment on its 4/1/1987 inception date would be worth $5,674 today:

 G Fund Yield Advantage

 The G Fund is invested in short-term U.S. Treasury securities specially issued to the Thrift Savings Plan.
 But the securities actually earn a longer term rate, as mentioned before.
-And because long-term interest rates are generally higher than short-term rates, the G Fund should earn more than your average "safe" investment like U.S. T-Bills or a money market fund.
-Let’s take a look at how this has worked out in practice so far:
+And because long-term interest rates are generally higher than short-term rates, the G Fund should earn more than your average ‘safe’ investment like U.S. Treasury Bills or a money market fund.
+Let’s take a look at how this has worked out in practice:

 But what about inflation?